gemc/clas12Tags_old/README.md

 source /group/clas12/gemc/environment.csh

-You can also use a specific tag:
+You can also specific a different tag:

 source /group/clas12/gemc/environment.csh \<tag\>